 Maintenance of Dimension Tables

 A data warehouse typically isn’t limited to just large fact tables – there are almost always dimension and metadata tables, which often have to be maintained and updated.
-Developers desiring to avoid over-complicating system architecture may favor simply keeping the maintenance of the metadata within the same Redshift database.
-But this can result in a situation where Redshift is speedily providing the reporting and data export functionality of the system, but lacking in performance when it comes to performing updates on meta data.
+It is common to need to provide a UI or web service layer to maintain this metadata.
+Developers trying to avoid over-complicate system architecture may favor simply using the metadata in Redshift as the source of truth and connect the user interface and web services directly to Redshift.
+But this can result in a situation where Redshift is speedily providing the reporting and data export functionality of the system, but lacking in performance when it comes to simple metadata updates.

-Putting a user interface on top of Redshift to manage this meta data will likely only result in frustration for users of the application, as it’s not at all uncommon for simple selects and updates to take a second or two on Redshift.
-The slow metadata retrieval could be mitigated if it is cached, but updates will still take a second or two to complete, or even more depending on how many database calls are actually invoked.
+Putting a user interface on top of Redshift to manage this meta data may result in frustration for users of the application, as it’s not at all uncommon for simple selects and updates to take a second or two on Redshift.
+The slow metadata retrieval could be mitigated if it is cached, but updates will still take a second or two to take effect, or even more depending on how many database calls are actually invoked.
 So unless updates to the metadata are very infrequent, you’re probably still better off moving the metadata maintenance to a different system upstream and then pushing the updates to Redshift as they occur.

 If your ingestion workflow is fairly straightforward where you simply need to transform files and copy them into a staging table that you then merge into your fact tables, then Redshift will handle this very well since it is designed to effectively parallelize this sort of operation.
-But if you need to do some sort of quality control on the data that involves running rules to flag potentially bad data after you push it to a staging table, you’ll probably run into performance problems since Redshift can very slow at performing updates (on Redshift, every update is actually a delete and insert).
+But if you need to do some sort of quality control on the data that involves running a list of rules to flag potentially bad data after you push it to a staging table, you’ll probably run into performance problems since Redshift can very slow at performing updates (on Redshift, every update is actually a delete and insert).
 You may be better off running this sort of quality control prior to ingesting the data into Redshift.